Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 Before treatment

-Before your child starts induction treatment they might have blood or platelet transfusions.
-They need these because the leukaemia cells are stopping the bone marrow producing normal blood cells.
+Before your child starts induction treatment they might have blood transfusions Open a glossary item or platelet transfusions Open a glossary item.
+They have these because the leukaemia cells are stopping the bone marrow producing normal blood cells Open a glossary item.
 They usually have transfusions at the same time as they have tests.

-Your child will also have fluids into their bloodstream (intravenous).
+Your child will also have fluids as a drip into their bloodstream (intravenously).
 And a medicine to protect their kidneys from chemicals released from the breakdown of the leukaemia cells.

-And they might also need intravenous antibiotics because they don’t have enough healthy white blood cells to fight infections.
+They might also need intravenous antibiotics because they don’t have enough healthy white blood cells Open a glossary item to fight infections.

 What treatment to expect